-In May 2012, fenbendazole was added to the National List of organic materials for use in organic livestock, as specified in 7 CFR §205.603(a):
+In May 2012, fenbendazole was added to the National List for use in organic livestock, as specified in 7 CFR 205.603:

-Parasiticides-Prohibited in slaughter stock, allowed in emergency treatment for dairy and breeder stock when organic system plan-approved preventive management does not prevent infestation.
-Milk or milk products from a treated animal cannot be labeled as provided for in subpart D of this part for 90 days following treatment.
+(23) Parasiticides-prohibited in slaughter stock, allowed in emergency treatment for dairy and breeder stock when organic system plan-approved preventive management does not prevent infestation.
 In breeder stock, treatment cannot occur during the last third of gestation if the progeny will be sold as organic and must not be used during the lactation period for breeding stock.
+Allowed for fiber bearing animals when used a minimum of 36 days prior to harvesting of fleece or wool that is to be sold, labeled, or represented as organic.